hashicorp/consul/command/agent/http_api.md

 * /v1/catalog/service/<service>/ : Lists the nodes in a given service
 * /v1/catalog/node/<node>/ : Lists the services provided by a node

-* Health system (future):
+* Health system:
-* /v1/health/register : Registers a new health check
-* /v1/health/deregister : Deregisters a health check
-* /v1/health/pass: Pass a health check
-* /v1/health/warn: Warn on a health check
-* /v1/health/fail: Fail a health check
 * /v1/health/node/<node>: Returns the health info of a node
+* /v1/health/checks/<service>: Returns the checks of a service
-* /v1/health/service/<service>: Returns the health info of a service
+* /v1/health/service/<service>: Returns the nodes and health info of a service
-* /v1/health/query/<state>: Returns the checks in a given state
+* /v1/health/state/<state>: Returns the checks in a given state

 * /v1/status/leader : Returns the current Raft leader
 * /v1/status/peers : Returns the current Raft peer set